Cetara, Campania

 Cetara is a town and comune in the province of Salerno in the Campania region of south-western Italy.
 It is located in the territory of the Amalfi Coast.

 Geography

 Cetara is located by the Tyrrhenian Sea, on the Amalfi Drive road between the "Marina" of Albori and Erchie, bordering with the municipalities of Vietri sul Mare and Maiori.
 Its municipalities is extended from the coast to the Mount Falerio and counts only one civil parish (frazione): the little village of Fuenti, situated on the hills close to the Amalfi Drive.

 History

-It was originally a settlement for a group of armed Muslims in 880.
+It was originally a base of an Arab army during the Siege of Salerno.
 Characterized to be a village of fishermen (especially of tuna), its name take origins probably from the Latin word Cetaria (in Greek Ketèia), meaning almadraba (in Italian tonnara); or cetari, meaning fishmongers of big fishes.